billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   top-level subroutine?
 Everything?
 Just state updates?
 Just tracer updates?
 Just state updates + tracer updates?

+- What (if anything) of the split-out things should be lumped together into a single subroutine, vs. each logically coherent thing being in its own subroutine?
+For example: we could combine the update of snocan based on snow unloading with the computation of summed fluxes onto ground, because both operate over bulk + all tracers.
+But *should* we?
+Similarly, we could combine the setting of tracer fluxes with the related state updates.

 - For subroutines that operate on all tracers (or bulk + all tracers): should the loop over tracers be inside or outside the subroutine?
 Note that I have done something different for the allBrokenOut